< Go back to skills hub

 “Anyone who stops learning is old, whether at twenty or eighty.
 Anyone who keeps learning stays young.”

-9. Resilience, flexibility, and agility
+9. Resilience, flexibility, and adaptability

 If the last few years have taught us anything, it’s how to navigate the toughest and most unexpected challenges.